bahrus/xtal-sip/README.md

 ### List of features:

 - [x] Exact matching to mapping file.
-- [ ] Pattern matching to mapping file.
+- [x] Pattern matching to mapping file.
 - [ ] Support specific settings of how to import (async, etc)
-- [ ] Autogenerate .html references.
+- [x] Autogenerate .html references.
 - [ ] Autogenerate .js script references.
 - [ ] Autogenerate .mjs script references.
 - [ ] Autogenerate ES6 module script references.
 - [ ] Add some sort of TBD mechanism to help with builds / push strategies (suggestions welcome).

-Custom elements wishing to be activated with the help of the mapping file can advertise themselves by adding the attribute _upgrade-me_ \<my-custom-element upgrade-me/>
+Custom elements wishing to be activated with the help of the mapping file can advertise themselves by adding the attribute _upgrade-me_ as shown here: \<my-custom-element upgrade-me/>

-When \<xtal-sip/> is instantiated, it searches its neighbors (starting from the parent, and then doing a parent.querySelectorAll('[upgrade-me]')) for any such nodes that need watering.
+When \<xtal-sip/> is instantiated, it searches its neighbors (starting from the parent, and then doing a parent.querySelectorAll('[upgrade-me]')) for any such nodes that need "watering".
 If it finds some matching nodes, then for each one, it checks if the custom element tag name has already been registered.
 If not, it goes through web_component_ref.json file, top to bottom, searching for a matching file path to import.
 Files ending with .html will be added as HTML Imports, and files ending with .js or .mjs will either add standard script tags, or ES6 module tags, depending on the setting _useES6Module_.

 Note that \<xtal-sip> will *not* monitor for DOM Node changes.
 The thinking is once the top level references are added, the (typically reusable) components will manage loading their own dependencies following standard import mechanisms.